arsalan0c/dafny-programs/verification.md

 Along with the following axiom:
 ```
 // this axiom gives a precise definition of value returned by function using the precondition and body
-// other axioms depend on it to ensure consistency of the definition (how?)
+// other axioms depend on it to ensure consistency of the function definition (how?)
 // this axiom is used by methods as a precondition

 axiom CanAssumeFunctionDefs =>